 Those words certainly apply to my father, whose devotion to duty and country stayed with him all his life.

 I’ve had more than fifteen years of experience as an editor in Silicon Valley, including Senior Editor with PDR Information Services and Contract Editor for Fortune 500 companies.
 I hold a bachelor’s degree in English from the University of Maryland, a teaching credential from San Jose State University, and a master’s degree in pastoral theology from the University of San Francisco.
 (I’m also the author of two other books: Faith and Philosophy and From the Potomac to the Seine.)
-My husband Bob and I are enjoying retirement life in California’s Central Valley.

 Again, the link to A Salute to Patriotism: The Life and Work of Major General Howard L. Peckham on Amazon is: